alinahid477/tkgonazure/README.md

     - CONTROL_PLANE_MACHINE_COUNT (The wizard will set default value matching to the management cluster.
 You can overwrite it here)
     - WORKER_MACHINE_COUNT (Same instruction as above)
     - TMC_ATTACH_URL (This is optional.
 If you want to attach this cluster to TMC input the url here. *Note: Do not input the entire string here.
 Input only the URL*)
 - The wizard will generate the config file and ask you to review.
-You can also modify this file.
+You can also modify the file.
 - Once you have confirmed the configfile on the wizard prompt, it will then proceed to install the workload cluster based on the configfile.
 This process takes some time (approx 5-15mins depending on the size of the k8s cluster) so grab a coffee or beer or go for a short walk.

+## TKR_VERSION and CLUSTER_PLAN (bonus)

+Once you get shell access to the docker container, follow the below steps to get latest TKR_VERSION and CLUSTER_PLAN

+- run `tanzu kubernetes-release get` to get the Tanzu Kubernetes Release Version (eg: v1.20.4---vmware.3-tkg.1) and record a compatible=true and upgradable=true version.
+Fill the value in .env file for `TKR_VERSION` field.
+Also adjust the `TKG_PLAN` according to the TKR you pick.

 # Enable Identity Management After Management Cluster Deployment (optional)

-*This is if you have not registered OIDC/LDAP during the management cluster installation time.*
+*You may choose to do this if you have not registered OIDC/LDAP during the management cluster installation time.*

 Doc: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-cluster-lifecycle-enable-identity-management.html